Ananya-Kaushal/Lowe-s_India_Interview_Material/Linked_List.md

     }
 }

-TYPE 2)Whole node is been reversed
+TYPE 2)Whole node is been reversed.

 Solution):-